Low-Fat Diet

 Although there is no universal definition for a low-fat diet, a low-fat diet is generally one in which dietary fat makes up no more than 30% of total caloric intake.

 Low-Fat Diet is most often used for Fat Loss.
-The Examine Database covers Obesity, Type 2 Diabetes, and 6 other conditions and goals.
+The Examine Database covers Type 2 Diabetes, Cardiovascular Disease, and 2 other conditions and goals.